The Pacific Salmon Treaty

 Through the years, the United States and Canada reached agreements over the management of particular salmon stocks in limited regions; for example, Fraser River sockeye and pink salmon.
 However, the number and diversity of each country’s intercepting fisheries defied small-scale solutions.
 The Pacific Salmon Treaty is broad in scope, enabling it to serve as the means to coordinated management of the coast-wide salmon resource.

-Significant Revisions to the Pacific Salmon Treaty – 1999 and 2009
+Significant Revisions to the Pacific Salmon Treaty – 1999 to Present

 The arrangements and institutions established in 1985 proved effective in the early years of the Treaty but became outmoded after 1992 when the original fishing arrangements expired.
 From 1992 to 1998, Canada and the United States were not able to reach agreement on comprehensive, coast-wide fisheries arrangements.
 In 1999 government-to-government negotiations culminated in the successful renewal of long-term fishing arrangements under the Pacific Salmon Treaty.

-Some of the key elements introduced with the 1999 Agreement include the creation of the Transboundary Panel and the Committee on Scientific Cooperation; the inclusion of habitat provisions in the Treaty; a move from fisheries based on negotiated catch ceilings to abundance-based management fisheries; and the establishment of the Northern and Southern Restoration and Enhancement funds.
+Some of the key elements introduced with the 1999 ten-year Agreement included the creation of the Transboundary Panel and the Committee on Scientific Cooperation, a move from fisheries based on negotiated catch ceilings to abundance-based management fisheries, and the establishment of the Northern and Southern Restoration and Enhancement funds.

 The new fishing regimes are contained in the following Chapters of Annex IV of the Treaty: